 Carina is an Honorary Research Fellow at the University of Sussex, and will bring her research expertise in interaction design and the immersive aesthetic to the project, as well as extensive experience in communication design, scaling methodologies, project and production management.

-Her forthcoming book Immersion and Participation in Punchdrunk will be published mid-2019 (Bloomsbury Methuen Drama).
+Her book Immersion and Participation in Punchdrunk was published in 2019 (Bloomsbury Methuen Drama).